Public Utilities Commission Modernize Electric Transmission Infrastructure

 Under sections 4, 8, and 9, CETA is granted various powers necessary to accomplish its purposes, including the power to:

 - Issue revenue bonds;

 - Identify and establish intrastate electric transmission corridors;

 - Coordinate with other entities to establish interstate electric transmission corridors;

 - Exercise the power of eminent domain to acquire eligible facilities; and

 - Collect payments of reasonable rates, fees, interest, or other charges from persons using eligible facilities.

-also apply to either of the following entities with an electric easement: any non-investor-owned, vertically integrated supplier of electric energy to its customers or members.
-A generation and transmission cooperative electric association; or The federal western area power administration within the United States department of energy.
-7 9 specifies that when a right-of-way is taken for an interstate electric transmission line, the court shall evaluate public purpose in light of the transmission system as a whole, including public use and benefits occurring both either within Colorado and or at a regional level.
+Section 9 specifies that when a right-of-way is taken for an interstate electric transmission line, the court shall evaluate public purpose in light of the transmission system as a whole, including public use and benefits occurring either within Colorado or at a regional level.